École nationale supérieure de physique, électronique et matériaux: International

 In the end of the 2d year, a 3-4 month internship is compulsory to pass the year.
 This internship focuses on a first engineer experience, generally in a company or a research laboratory.

-In the end of the 3rd year, a 6-month internship is compulsory to receive the "Diplôme National d'Ingénieur".
+In the end of the 3rd year, a 6-month internship is compulsory to receive the "Diplôme d'Ingénieur".
 This is called the Projet de Fin d'Etudes (or "PFE"), and allows students to have a full-time experience to find a job after the graduation, or even to get a professional contract for the following years.

 Research at Phelma

 Phelma students have the opportunity to perform research work as part of their curriculum in third year (9th semester).
 20% of Phelma graduates pursue a Ph.D.

 The school offers research masters in collaboration with Grenoble Alpes University: